 Although the same survey found that 75% of workers felt comfortable with people engaging in a workplace romance, employees should be aware that, in certain circumstances, an office fling could cost them their job.

-One recent, high-profile example of this came when CNN chief executive Jeff Zucker had to step down from his role at the top of the news broadcaster after failing to disclose his relationship with CMO Allison Gollust.
+Another high-profile example of this came when CNN chief executive Jeff Zucker had to step down from his role at the top of the news broadcaster after failing to disclose his relationship with CMO Allison Gollust.
 Following his resignation, Zucker said: “I acknowledge the relationship evolved in recent years.
 I was required to disclose it when it began but I didn’t.
 I was wrong.”

 These types of surreptitious relationships between colleagues can cause problems for businesses – especially if, as in the case of Zucker and Gollust, it involves a senior member of the organisation.